digilias/digili.no/content/en/_index.md

 # Hi!

-Digili can help you with Kubernetes, OpenShift, IoT, Apache Kafka and performance engineering.
+Digili can help you with technology.
+We have experience with Kubernetes, OpenShift, Apache Kafka and many other open source technologies.